 "UK GDPR" means the EU GDPR as it forms part of the laws of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 and 2020 respectively and any legislation in force in the United Kingdom from time to time that subsequently amends or replaces the UK GDPR.

-In the provision of the Services to the Customer, Momentive is a processor of Customer Personal data for the purposes of GDPR.
+In the provision of the Services to the Customer, Momentive is a processor of Customer Personal Data for the purposes of GDPR.
+With respect to CCPA, as applicable, Momentive and Customer hereby agree that Momentive is a "Service Provider" and Customer is the "Business" with respect to Personal Information (as defined under the CCPA).

 This DPA shall remain in force until such time as the Agreement is terminated (in accordance with its terms) or expires.